timhtheos/nginx-dynamic-server-block/README.md

 ## What I want?

-1. I just want to create a directory of the domain name in a proper path and clone the project inside `www` and check the web browser.
+1. I just want to perform symlinking a server block once, and restarting nginx once.
+P.S.
+I do restart nginx sometimes, once in a blue moon.
-2. There's no step 2.
+2. I just want to create a directory of the domain name in a proper path and clone the project inside `www` and check the web browser.

 Lazy?